AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Guide.md

 The protocol defines the list of attributes tracked during a mission (called mission properties)

-The protocol defines the list of features (and their attributes) that are observered during a survey.
+The protocol defines the list of features (and their attributes) that are observed during a survey.
 Most survey are limited to a single feature (animal).

 Name and Version